CS196Illinois/Group10-SP21/README.md

-# Group TEAM_NUMBER
+# Group 10
-Group Name: TEAM_NAME
+Group Name: Group 10

 [MVP Link](https://docs.google.com/document/d/1VPWo5jx0B5N0CzucRzNrs_EWSetngMVDkq2TIBKeLbA/edit?usp=sharing)

-Team Members: STUDENTS_NETIDS
+Team Members: aochoa29, sl121, uditm2, hongyuc5

-Project Manager: PM_NETID
+Project Manager: cyx2

-Project Description:
+Project Description: Game where players have to manage a shop and try to expand their business to more shops as they make more money